New variants of Perfect Non-crossing Matchings: Points on a circle

-\paragraph{Remarks in this sections} Results of this section rely only on the decreasing chords property, so they generalize to any point set with this property, e.g., points on an ellipse of eccentricity at most $1/\sqrt{2}$ or points on a single branch of hyperbola of eccentricity at least $\sqrt{2}$.
+Results of this section rely only on the decreasing chords property, so they generalize to any point set with this property, e.g.~points on an ellipse of eccentricity at most $1/\sqrt{2}$ or points on a single branch of hyperbola of eccentricity at least $\sqrt{2}$.
 Finally, we believe that a combination of the concept of orbits with \cref{lem:shortestIsBoundary} can result in $o(n^3)$-time algorithms for \MaxMinB{} as well.